-- 1. No septic system, leach field or other waste-disposal facility shall be installed closer than fifty (50) feet of any point in a wetland.
-Any more stringent State rule shall supersede this Article. - 2.
-Building structures, roads, and parking areas, shall not be allowed closer than fifty (50) feet from any point in a wetland.
-The area between the building structures and naturally vegetated buffer shall be stabilized with lawn or plantings. - 3.
-A naturally vegetated buffer of undisturbed land, not less than twenty-five (25) feet from any point in the wetland, shall be maintained around all wetlands. - I. Reclassification of Wetlands Challenge of classification.
+- 1. Wetlands may be used to count for up to twenty-five percent (25%) of the minimum lot size or density requirements of Town Ordinances and Subdivision and Site Plan Review Regulations, provided that the non-wetland area is sufficient in size and configuration to adequately accommodate all buildings and required utilities, such as sewage disposal and water supply, including primary and auxiliary leach field locations, within required zoning setbacks from the wetland area. - 2.
+Lots served by municipal water and sewer may use wetlands to count for up to fifty percent (50%) of the minimum required lot size. - 3.
+No areas of surface water may be used to satisfy minimum lot sizes. - J. Reclassification of Wetlands Challenge of classification.
 If the wetland classification is challenged by the applicant, an abutter, a landowner, the Code Enforcement Officer, the Conservation Commission or the Planning Board, petition shall be made, in writing, by the challenger to the Zoning Board of Adjustment.
 The Zoning Board of Adjustment shall determine whether a certified wetlands scientist shall conduct an on-site investigation and at the expense of the applicant.
-The certified wetland scientist's investigation shall be in accordance with Section A.1.of this Ordinance. - J. Restoration of Altered Soils - Any wetland altered in violation of this chapter shall be restored at the expense of the violator(s). - K.Additional Information No approval or waiver of permits by State or Federal Agencies shall preempt the ability of the Planning Board or the Zoning Board of Adjustment to seek additional information or to make an independent judgment as to the acceptability of a lot or alteration of land.
+The certified wetland scientist's investigation shall be in accordance with Section A.1.of this Ordinance. - K. Restoration of Altered Soils Any wetland altered in violation of this chapter shall be restored at the expense of the violator(s) within one year from violation notification.
+Proper restoration requires the submittal of a Certified Wetland Scientist approved Wetland Restoration Plan.
+Failure to comply shall result in the Town contracting the restoration and billing the landowner. - L. Additional Information No approval or waiver of permits by State or Federal Agencies shall preempt the ability of the Planning Board or the Zoning Board of Adjustment to seek additional information or to make an independent judgment as to the acceptability of a lot or alteration of land. - M. Priority Wetlands - Certain of Milton's wetlands have both particularly valuable functions and a higher risk of degradation.
+Accordingly, the following high-value wetlands, prioritized by the Conservation Commission from the fifteen significant Milton wetlands of the 2005 Blue Moon Significant Wetlands Study and identified by number on the Official Milton